trewes/ddcolors/README.md

 # ddcolors
 My reimplementation of van Hoeve's graph coloring algorithm using decision diagrams.
-This was the wokr and topic of my Bachelor Thesis.
+This was the work and topic of my Bachelor Thesis.
 Based on the algorithm described in "W.-J. van Hoeve.
 Graph Coloring with Decision Diagrams.
 Mathematical Programming".

 ## Dependencies